IGME-202-2221/project-1-lpl6448/README.md

 ## Game Design

--   Camera Orientation: Topdown
+-   Camera Orientation: Top-Down
 -   Camera Movement: The camera is fixed for the most part but can vertically follow the player as a transition between levels.
 This also means that the player "bounces off" the edges of the screen.
 -   Player Health: Health Bar
 -   End Condition: The level ends when the player destroys the two shield stations (removing the barrier) and moves to the next level.
-The game ends once the player has made it past all of the enemy shields.
+The game ends once the player has made it past all of the enemy shields and out of the prison.
 -   Scoring: The player earns points for doing damage and earns a certain number of points for destroying each type of enemy.

 ### Game Description